GEOM4009-riparian-connectivity/riparian-connectivity-public/README.md

 Riparian-Connectivity will export files at each of the intermediate steps.
 These files can be opened in GIS software to ensure that appropriate inputs were provided; that the script is running as expected; and/or to perform additional analysis on the intermediate data.

-These files will be placed in a directory with the following relative path: `/results/my_watershed/`
+These files will be placed in a directory with the following relative path: `/results/{my_watershed}/`

 If you run Riparian-Connectivity on the same watershed more than once it's a good idea to provide a unique name when prompted for the `Watershed name`.
-If the same name is repeatedly entered a number will be appended to the watershed's results folder to ensure the previous results will not be overwritten. e.g.  `/results/my_watershed_2/`
+If the same name is repeatedly entered a number will be appended to the watershed's results folder to ensure the previous results will not be overwritten. e.g.  `/results/{my_watershed}_2/`

 >Note: The list below contains all the intermediate file outputs for each function.
-They are organized by each function that produces an intermediate file; not all functions produce an intermediate file.
+They are organised by each function that produces an intermediate file; not all functions produce an intermediate file.
 A short description of what each output file is, and what it does has been provided.
-Each intermediate file can be loaded into a GIS application if one is interested in visualizing the results.
+Each intermediate file can be loaded into a GIS application if one is interested in visualising the results.

 - `1-riparian_buffer.gpkg` - A GeoPackage file of the union of the water bodies and water course buffers.
-- `2-riparian_buffer-NDVI.tiff` - A GeoTiff file of the Normalized Difference Vegetation Index image of the riparian buffer.
+- `2-riparian_buffer-NDVI.tiff` - A GeoTiff file of the Normalised Difference Vegetation Index image of the riparian buffer.
-- `3-riparian_buffer-NDVI_histogram.png` - A PNG file of the histogram of the riparian buffer NDVI values.
+- `3-riparian_buffer-NDVI_histogram.png` - A PNG file of the histogram which illustrates the riparian buffer NDVI values.
 - `3-riparian_buffer-vegetation.tiff` - A GeoTiff file of the classified riparian buffer where pixel values of 0 are no data, pixel values of 1 are  vegetation, and pixel values of 2 are not-vegetation.
 - `4-riparian_buffer-not_vegetation.gpkg` - A GeoPackage file of the not-vegetation pixel class, converted to a vector format.
 - `4-riparian_buffer-vegetation.gpkg` - A GeoPackage file of the vegetation pixel class, converted to a vector format.
-- `4-riparian_buffer.gpkg` - A GeoPackage file of the riparian buffer, covering the same same extent as the vegetation and not-vegetation pixels.
+- `4-riparian_buffer.gpkg` - A GeoPackage file of the riparian buffer, covering the same extent as the vegetation and not-vegetation pixels.
 - `4-statistics_table.csv` - A CSV file of the output statistics
-- `5-report.html` - An HTML report containing the a table of the statistics and an interactive Folium map of the vegetation and not-vegetation features found within the riparian buffer.
+- `5-report.html` - An HTML report containing a table of the statistics and an interactive Folium map of the vegetation and not-vegetation features found within the riparian buffer.